INS No. 123

 CI No. 16185

-Amaranth is used for coloring confectionery products, beverages, desserts, cereals, bakery products, dairy products, sausages, and snack foods.
+Amaranth can be used to color a variety of foods and beverages, including confectionery products, desserts, cereals, bakery products, dairy products, sausages, and snack foods.

 JECFA (1984) Evaluation of Certain Food Additives and Contaminants (28th report of the Joint FAO/WHO Expert Committee on Food Additives).
 WHO Technical Report Series, 710.
 Available online